nexvium/prodosfs/README.md

 * `awp2txt`: Convert an AppleWorks word processor file to text.
 * `wpf2txt`: Convert a MultiScribe word processor file to text.
 * `diskutil`: Support a few simple operations on disks.
-This is the only program than can actually modify a disk image (e.g. rename a volume).
+This is the only program that can actually modify a disk image (e.g., rename a volume).

 ## To Do